phihes/judgmentHMM/README.md

-Modeling user judgments with HMM
+Modeling user judgments using HMM
 ==============================

 Includes four different scripts, examples (in /src/) and data.

+Requirements: Python 2.7, libraries provided by Anaconda (https://store.continuum.io/cshop/anaconda/), NLTK (http://www.nltk.org/), GHMM (http://ghmm.org/).
 ___

 ## Scripts (/src/)

 **judgmentHMM.py** - A small framework to create and validate different models of judgments.
 Provides easy setup of parameter sweeps, model performance metrics and model comparison.
 Data are passed as CSV.
 The included class *Experiment* allows to set up and run one or a series of experiments (creating a model with certain parameters, validating the model, calculating the performance metrics).
 Results are saved as csv, where each line corresponds to one experiment / parameters setting.
 See */docs/index.html* and the source for more information.